okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 ### Configure general settings

-In the General Settings page, you need to fill in the basic information about your integration:
+On the General Settings page, fill in the basic information about your integration:

 #### App information